 Osteonecrosis, also referred to as avascular necrosis, aseptic necrosis, or ischemic necrosis of bone, is the death of a segment of bone caused by an impaired blood supply.

-Osteonecrosis or avascular necrosis is not a specific disease but a condition in which there is death of a localized area of bone.
-There are two general categories of osteonecrosis: traumatic and nontraumatic.
+Osteonecrosis is not a specific disease but a condition in which death of the bone is confined to one or more specific (localized) areas.
+There are two general categories of osteonecrosis:

 Traumatic osteonecrosis is the most common.
 The most frequent cause of traumatic osteonecrosis is a displaced (separated) fracture, most often affecting the hip, which occurs in older people.
-A displaced fracture may damage the blood vessels supplying the upper end of the thigh bone (the femoral head), resulting in death of the bone.
+A displaced fracture may damage the blood vessels supplying the upper end of the thigh bone (the femoral head, part of the hip joint), resulting in death of this part of the bone.
 This death of bone occurs less often in other areas of the body.

 Nontraumatic osteonecrosis occurs without direct trauma or injury.
 This type may be caused by a disease or condition that results in the blockage of small blood vessels that supply certain areas of the bone.
 The areas most commonly affected are the femoral head, which is part of the hip joint; the knee; and the upper arm at the shoulder.
 This disorder occurs most commonly among men and people between the ages of 30 and 50 and often affects both hips or both shoulders.
-The most common causes are high doses of corticosteroids (especially when given for long periods of time) and chronic, excessive alcohol use.
+The most common causes are corticosteroids (when given at high doses and for long periods of time) and chronic, excessive alcohol use (more than 3 drinks a day for several years).
 A number of other causes have been identified, but these occur much less often.
-These other causes include certain blood-clotting disorders, sickle cell disease, liver disease, tumors, Gaucher disease, radiation therapy, and decompression sickness (which occurs in divers who surface too quickly—see see Decompression Sickness).
+These other causes include certain blood-clotting disorders, sickle cell disease, liver disease, tumors, Gaucher disease, radiation therapy, and decompression sickness (which occurs in divers who surface too quickly—see Decompression Sickness).
 A number of disorders that are treated with high doses of corticosteroids also may be associated with osteonecrosis.
 In these cases, it may not be clear whether the cause is the disorder or the corticosteroids.

-Spontaneous osteonecrosis of the knee (SPONK) can occur in older women (occasionally men) who have no specific risk factors for the disorder.
+Spontaneous osteonecrosis of the knee (SPONK or SONK) can occur in older women (occasionally men) who have no specific risk factors for the disorder.
+SPONK differs from other forms of osteonecrosis.
 SPONK is thought to be caused by an insufficiency fracture.
 An insufficiency fracture is caused by normal wear and tear on bone that has been affected by osteoporosis.
 SPONK occurs without direct trauma or injury.

 As osteonecrosis progresses, more and more tiny fractures may occur, particularly in bones that support weight, such as the hip.
 As a result, the bone usually collapses weeks or months after the blood supply is cut off.
 Most often pain develops gradually when the bone begins to collapse.
-At times, however, the onset of pain may be sudden and could be related to increased pressure that develops in and around the affected area of bone.
-Regardless of how sudden, pain is increased by moving the affected bone and generally is alleviated with rest.
+At times, however, pain may begin suddenly and could be related to increased pressure that develops in and around the affected area of bone.
+Regardless of how sudden, pain is increased by moving the affected bone and typically is alleviated with rest.
 The person avoids moving the joint to minimize pain.

 If the affected bone is in the leg, standing or walking worsens the pain and a limp develops.